Pistons vs. Wizards prediction, odds, spread, time: 2026 NBA picks for Thursday, Feb. 5

 SportsLine's model reveals its Washington Wizards vs. Detroit Pistons picks for their Thursday matchup

 The Washington Wizards take on the Detroit Pistons in an NBA Eastern Conference matchup on Thursday night.
 Washington is coming off a 132-101 loss to the New York Knicks on Tuesday, while Detroit downed the Denver Nuggets 124-121 that same night.
 The Wizards (13-36), who are 8-20 against Eastern Conference foes, are 4-19 on the road this season.
 The Pistons (37-12), the top seed in the East, are 20-5 on their home floor.
-Cade Cunningham (wrist) and Tobias Harris (hip) are questionable for Detroit.
+Cade Cunningham (wrist) and Tobias Harris (hip) are questionable for Detroit, while new acquisition Anthony Davis won't be available for Washington.

 Tip-off from Little Caesars Arena in Detroit is set for 7 p.m.
 ET.
 The Pistons lead the all-time series 162-144, including wins in four of the last five meetings.
 Detroit is a 15.5-point favorite in the latest Pistons vs. Wizards odds from DraftKings Sportsbook, while the over/under for total points scored is 226.5.
+Detroit is at -935 on the money line (risk $935 to win $100).
 Before making any Wizards vs. Pistons picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: